 Common Ways to Dry Fish

-When drying fish, you want to use the freshest fish possible to get the best results.
-The easiest way to dry fish is by using very salty brine, 3 parts water to 1 part salt.
-By brining the fish you remove the blood from the meat.
+The easiest way to get started is by using very salty brine, three parts water to one part salt.
+By brining the fish, you remove the blood from the meat.

-Another traditional method to dry fish involves dry-salting, which is exactly what it sounds like.
-After cleaning the fish, you lay them in a dry basket and cover in salt.
-Then use about one-third of the weight of the fish in salt.
+After cleaning the fish, you lay them in a dry basket and cover them with salt.
+Use about one-third of the weight of the fish in salt.

-Modern technology means you can make dry fish in a dehydrator or even make smoked fish using a charcoal smoker.
+Modern technology means you can make fish this way in a dehydrator or even make smoked fish using a charcoal smoker.
 Read the instruction manual carefully before trying this.
-And make sure to wash all parts of the dehydrator in hot soapy water before and after drying fish.

-Alternatively, you can dry fish by smoking them.
 If you have access to a smoker, this will be easy.
 If not, space the fish out on a wire mesh or rack with good airflow underneath.
-Build a small fire underneath and flip the fish every other day.
-Keep in mind, larger fish take longer to fully dry, so check them each day.

-Making Dried Fish
+Making Dry Fish

 How to Make Dried Fish